This page is from APP, the official source of professional practice for policing.

 - risks relating to non-physical harm, for example, the people they are with, the places or circumstances they are in

-For further information see Mental Vulnerability and illness: Vulnerability assessment framework.
+For further information see Mental Vulnerability and illness: Vulnerability assessment framework and Vulnerability-related risk guidelines.

 Assessing risk levels and taking action